markstock/GenUtahSky/README.md

 The program optionally links with the [LibNova library](http://libnova.sourceforge.net/) for astronomical calculations, maintained by Liam Girdwood and Petr Kubanek.
 It also uses [Astronomy](https://github.com/cosinekitty/astronomy) if libnova is unavailable.

-The starfield is courtesy the NASA/Goddard Space Flight Center Scientific Visualization Studio, and was generated from the Tycho II Star Survey.
+The starfield included in this repo is courtesy the NASA/Goddard Space Flight Center Scientific Visualization Studio, and was generated from the Tycho II Star Survey.
 I processed their original high-resolution 8bpp image to a smaller 12bpp hdr image.
-[Original data](http://svs.gsfc.nasa.gov/cgi-bin/details.cgi?aid=3572)
+[Original data](http://svs.gsfc.nasa.gov/cgi-bin/details.cgi?aid=3572).
+The `makestarmap.sh` grabs a newer dataset with a much nicer-looking Milky Way and a lot more stars.
+[Original data is here](https://svs.gsfc.nasa.gov/4851/).

 All other material is (c) 2009,23 Mark J. Stock